omayma-alsaei/gel-pcg/README.md

    This repo includes the scripts used for the data extraction and analysis of the GE100KGP PCG cohort.

-   This analysis involves two stages of data extraction and annotation: a) single nucleotide variants (SNVs) using `vep99` and b) structural variants (SVs) using `AnnotSV`.
+   This analysis involves two stages of data extraction and annotation: a) single nucleotide variants (SNVs) annotations using `vep99` and b) structural variants (SVs) annotatoions using `AnnotSV`.

   ### 1. SNV analysis:

-     1. Prepare coordinates of the regions of interests (ROIs), with genome assembly GRCh38 or GRCH37
+- Prepare the coordinates of the regions of interests (ROIs), with genome assembly GRCh38 or GRCH37

-     2. Prepare a list with the paths of the subjects VCF files
+ - Prepare a list with the paths of the subjects VCF files

-     3. Scan the ROIs over the VCF files using the loop in scan.sh
+ - Scan the ROIs over the VCF files using the loop in `scan.sh`

     run the script as follows: `sh scan.sh file_paths.list ROIs.list directory_name`

-     4. Merge and VCF files generated and normalise the merged file
+-  Merge and VCF files generated and normalise the merged file

-     5. Annotate with VEP tools (vep99), using the command in annotate.sh
+- Annotate with VEP tools (vep99), using the command in annotate.sh

-     6. Parse the annotated file using bcftools(1.11)
+- Parse the annotated file using bcftools(1.11)

   using the command: `bcftools +split-vep -f %CHROM\t%POS\t%REF\t%ALT\t%CSQ\n' -d -A tab annotated_file.vcf >> output.tsv`

   ### 2. SV analysis: